-- 8.2 Differential rating among the above determined categories of properties will be done by way of setting different rates in the rand for each property category. - 8.3 The criteria for weighting the categories determined above, for the purpose of determining cent in a rand amount (rates tariff) for each category, must take account of the following: - 8.3.1 The reliance or otherwise of the owners of specific categories of property on services supplied by the Municipality; - 8.3.2 The strategic importance of a category of property with reference to the aims and objectives of the municipality and the Government of the Republic of South Africa as a whole (such as social, economic and developmental issues); and - 8.3.3 The nature of the category of property, including its sensitivity to rating (for example agricultural properties used for agricultural purposes). - 8.4 The following principles and section 8.3 above shall be applied for the determination of the cents in the rand; - 8.4.1 The activities that take place on business, commercial, industrial and government properties have been identified as the cost drivers for community services; - 8.4.2 The rate ratio between residential and the properties mentioned in 8.3.1 above shall be 1:2.5 to business; and 1:0.25 to agricultural properties; - 8.4.3 The rate ratio between residential and residential property with special consent shall be 1:1.5 - 8.4.4 The rate ratio between residential and government property shall be 1:3. - 8.4.5 The rate ration between residential and properties categorised as other and mining shall be 1:1.5;
+- 8.2 Differential rating among the above determined categories of properties will be done by way of setting different rates in the rand for each property category. - 8.3 The basis of categorization of properties for rating purposes does not permit any illegal usage of such properties. - 8.4 The criteria for weighting the categories determined above, for the purpose of determining cent in a rand amount (rates tariff) for each category, must take account of the following: - 8.4.1 The reliance or otherwise of the owners of specific categories of property on the type of services supplied by the Municipality; - 8.4.2 The strategic importance of a category of property with reference to the aims and objectives of the municipality and the Government of the Republic of South Africa as a whole (such as social, economic and developmental issues); and - 8.4.3 The nature of the category of property, including its sensitivity to rating (for example agricultural properties used for agricultural purposes). - 8.5 The following principles and section 8.4 above shall be applied for the determination of the cents in the rand; - 8.5.1 The activities that take place on business, commercial, industrial and government properties have been identified as the cost drivers for community services; - 8.5.2 The rate ratio between residential and the properties mentioned in 8.4.1 above shall be 1:2.5 to business; and 1:0.25 to agricultural properties; - 8.5.3 The rate ratio between residential and residential property with special consent shall be 1:1.5 - 8.5.4 The rate ratio between residential and government property shall be 1:3. - 8.5.5 The rate ration between residential and properties categorised as other shall be 1:1.5: - 8.5.6 The rate ratio between residential and agricultural property shall be 1:0.25 as prescribed by the Act;

-- 8.4.6 The rate ratio between residential and agricultural property shall be 1:0.25 as prescribed by the Act; - 8.4.7 The rate ratio between residential and public service infrastructure property shall be 1:0.25 as prescribed by the Act; - 8.4.8 The rate ratio between residential and public benefit organization property shall be 1:0.25 as prescribed by the Act; and - 8.4.9 The rate ratio between residential and vacant land shall be 1:3 and, - 8.4.10 The rate ratio between residential and Kruger National Property Business shall be 1:2.5 as prescribed by the Act.
+- 8.5.7 The rate ratio between residential and public service infrastructure property shall be 1:0.25 as prescribed by the Act; - 8.5.8 The rate ratio between residential and public benefit organization property shall be 1:0.25 as prescribed by the Act; and - 8.5.9 The rate ratio between residential and vacant land shall be 1:1.5 - 8.5.10 The rate ratio between residential and Kruger National Property Business shall be 1:2.5 as prescribed by the Act.